DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 * In your scene make a new sprite (just like with the player prefab) and name it "Bullet".
 * Set the sprite to our [white circle sprite](../1%20Rube%20GoldBerg%20Machine/Assets/WhiteCircle.png) and give it a color if you want.
-* Set the scale of this sprite (under the transform) to around `0.5` or whatever looks best in comparision to our player.
+* Set the scale of this sprite (under the transform) to around `0.5` or whatever looks best in comparison to our player.
 * Add a Rigidbody 2D to the bullet.
 * Add a Circle Collider 2D to the bullet.
 Make sure the size is right.
 	* Also make sure you tick the box that says ["Is Trigger"](https://docs.unity3d.com/ScriptReference/Collider2D-isTrigger.html).